How To Keep Your Money Safe While Traveling

 But, what about pick pockets?

-When it comes to pick pockets, they go for visible, easy to reach items.
+When it comes to pick pockets, they generally go things that are visible or things that are easily accessible to them.
 They watch you slip your dummy wallet into your front pocket and before you know it they’re slimy paws are in your pockets reaching for that wallet of yours.

 End result?
-They made off with a few bucks and some expired gift cards.
-HAHA, SUCKERS!
+The pick pocket makes off with a few bucks and some expired gift cards.
+Haha, sucker!

-Bonus Points: Toss in a little personalized hand written note telling your would be robber that he just got punked!
-Enjoy the $15 and the two expired Visa gift cards pal!
+Bonus: Toss in a little personalized hand written note telling your would be robber that he/she just got punked!
+Enjoy the $15 and the two expired Visa gift cards, pal!